-Flowers can work wonders.
-They not only beautify and brighten up a space in no time, but they can also make us feel good about ourselves in a snap.
+Beautiful flower arrangements can work wonders.
+They not only beautify and brighten up space in no time, but they can also make us feel good about ourselves in a snap.
 It’s no surprise that – whether it’s a bouquet of heart-melting peonies from a new romance, or a bunch of hydrangeas we bought ourselves to satisfy our shabby chic pleasures – we want them to stay as fresh as the day we got them forever, just the same.

-Well, making cut flowers last forever may be one tall order, but extending their lifespan to one or two weeks (instead of just three days) does sound like a fair deal, right?
+Making cut flowers last forever is one tall order, but extending their lifespan to one or two weeks (instead of just three days) does sound like a fair deal, right?